ngOfficeUIFabric/ng-officeuifabric/docs/guides/FAQ.md

 Angular 2 is absolutely on the roadmap!

-Once ngOfficeUiFabric has full coverage of all the components in Office UI Fabric for Angular 1.5+.
+ngOfficeUiFabric has full coverage of all the components in Office UI Fabric for Angular 1.5+.
 Once that's finished we will start on Angular 2.

 ## What is the Release Schedule?